particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 ### Analog input (ADC)

-There are two additional ADC inputs on the B Series SoM.
+There are two additional ADC inputs on the B-Series SoM.
 These can also be used as digital GPIO.

 {{!-- BEGIN do not edit content below, it is automatically generated db4246c4-a5de-11ec-b909-0242ac120002 --}}